 Healthy Vegetarian Mexican Casserole with Rice & Beans is easy to make and filled with cheesy goodness along with brown rice and lots of veggies.
-It is a great addition to your next dinner party or your Thanksgiving meal.
-It can be made ahead and frozen, so it is easy and quick to throw together.
+It is a great addition to your next dinner party or Thanksgiving meal.
+It can be made ahead and frozen, making it easy and quick to throw together.

 November is such an exciting time.
-Thanksgiving is coming up and I have been thinking of my menu for the big dinner.
-We always have some family who does not eat meat (including dear hubby), so I like to have a few healthy and filling options for them.
+Thanksgiving is coming up, and I have been thinking of my menu for the big dinner.
+We always have some family who does not eat meat (including dear hubby), so I like having a few healthy and filling options.
 At the same time, I don’t want to make it hard on myself to get too many dishes ready on the day.

-Brown Rice along with onions, bell peppers, corn, black beans, fire-roasted diced tomatoes and some jalapeños for the spice lovers...there is so much healthy goodness in this casserole.
-This vegetarian casserole is also gluten free and nut free in case there are any allergies or diet restrictions.
+Brown Rice along with onions, bell peppers, corn, black beans, fire-roasted diced tomatoes, and some jalapeños for the spice lovers…there is so much healthy goodness in this casserole.
+This vegetarian casserole is also gluten- and nut-free in case of any allergies or diet restrictions.